Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 - `SignedAccountKey20AsNative`: Converts a local 20 byte account multilocation into a signed origin using the same 20 byte account.

 Notes:
-`ParentAsSuperuser` can be used in common-good chains where the democratic decisions are outsourced to the relay chain.
+- `ParentAsSuperuser` can be used in common-good chains as they do not have a local root origin and instead allow the relay chain root origin to act as the root origin.

 ---